ratboy666/la36/README.md

 In terminal mode, ^A (or whatever trigger character is defined) activates commands. ^AH will give help on the available commands.
+Enter to leave help and return to terminal.

 In terminal mode, there may be a speed imbalance.
 The emulator will work at the cps setting, but the serial link may be faster.
 In that